jbaron/cats/README.md

 - Intelligent code editor with support for syntax highlighting and code completion.

-- Fast and lightweight, so ti even runs fine on older hardware.
+- Fast and lightweight, so it runs fine on older hardware.

-- Support for refactoring and smart navigation support.
+- Support for refactoring and smart navigation.

 - TypeScript compilation to JavaScript.